gt-scheduler/website/README.md

 The app should then be viewable at [http://localhost:3000](http://localhost:3000), which you can open a new browser tab to view.

 With that, you're able to make changes to the code and have them be re-built and viewable after a short delay in the same tab.
 This is the main workflow for adding new features or fixing bugs and testing them in the actual app.

+### Linting

+The project uses pre-commit hooks using [Husky](https://typicode.github.io/husky/#/) and [`lint-staged`](https://www.npmjs.com/package/lint-staged) to run linting (via [ESLint](https://eslint.org/)) and formatting (via [Prettier](https://prettier.io/)).
+These can be run manually from the command line to format/lint the code on-demand, using the following commands:

+- `yarn run lint` - runs ESLint and reports all linting errors without fixing them
+- `yarn run lint:fix` - runs ESLint and reports all linting errors, attempting to fix any auto-fixable ones
+- `yarn run format` - runs Prettier and automatically formats the entire codebase
+- `yarn run format:check` - runs Prettier and reports formatting errors without fixing them

+## 👩‍💻 Contributing

+The GT Scheduler project welcomes (and encourages) contributions from the community.
+Regular development is performed by the project owners (Jason Park and [Bits of Good](https://bitsofgood.org/)), but we still encourage others to work on adding new features or fixing existing bugs and make the registration process better for the Georgia Tech community.

+More information on how to contributing can be found [in the contributing guide](/CONTRIBUTING.md).